Lobbying in the United States: Paid versus free lobbying

 While the bulk of lobbying happens by business and professional interests who hire paid professionals, some lobbyists represent non-profits pro-bono for issues in which they are personally interested.
 Pro bono publico clients offer activities to meet and socialize with local legislators at events like fundraisers and awards ceremonies.

 Single issue versus multiple issue lobbying

-Lobbies which push for a single issue have grown in importance during the past twenty years, according to one source.
+Lobbies which push for a single issue have grown in importance during the past twenty years.
 Corporations generally would be considered as single issue lobbies.
 If a corporation wishes to change public policy, or to influence legislation which impacts its success as a business, it may use lobbying as a "primary avenue" for this purpose.
-One research study suggested that single issue lobbies often operate in different kinds of institutional venues, sometimes bringing the same message to different groups.
-Lobbies which represent groups such as labor unions, business organizations, trade associations and such are sometimes considered to be multiple issue lobbies, and to succeed they must be somewhat more flexible politically and be willing to accept compromise.
+Lobbies which represent groups such as labor unions, business organizations, and trade associations may be considered multiple issue lobbies, and be willing to accept compromise.